adumont/hb6502/forth/README.md

 See [this page](doc/anatomy.md) to see the anatomy different examples of compiled words.

+## Numbers and base

+You can change the base using `DEC`, `BIN`, `OCT` or `HEX`.
+By default, system starts in `HEX`.

+The current base is stored in `BASE` (you can retrieve it using `BASE @`).

+While in any BASE, you can always input numbers using a prefix to force a different base:
+- `#` decimal, for example: `#12`
+- `$` hexadecimal, for example:  `$FF`
+- `o` octal, for example: `o1017`
+- `%` binary, for example: `%101100`

+Notice: only base 2, 8, 10 and 16 are supported.

-# Try it!
+# Try it live!

 You can use my Forth here [Alex Forth in Replit](https://replit.com/@AlexandreDumon1/Alex-Forth) (it might not be the latest version).

 Notice:
-- It's not ANS Forth, but my own incomplete and free implementation.
+- It's not ANS Forth, but my own incomplete and free implementation
 - At this moment, it only supports integers Math
-- The base for all numbers is hexadecimal
-- Comments \ and ( ) are not supported
 - Words are case sensitive! (all default words defined in CAPS, for example SWAP, DUP, DROP... )
 - There is NO stack underflow/overflow checking at all.
 So you can easily mess everything :).
 Don't worry.
 Just reset and start again!
 - Android user, on mobile I find some keyboard mess with Repl.it.
-Try disabling all keyboard predictions and auto-typing features.
+Try disabling all keyboard predictions and auto-typing features

 ## Examples